 22) Creamy brioche bread sauce

-Give your traditional bread sauce a luxurious makeover with this creamy brioche version.
+Give your traditional bread sauce a luxurious makeover with this creamy brioche bread sauce.
 Blitz the bread in a food processor, then combine with infused milk and butter.
 Simmer until thick and creamy, then stir in extra-thick double cream and nutmeg.

 See our bread sauce collection for more ideas.